kobirhumayun/finance_management/README.md

 ## Environment Setup
 1. Copy `.env.example` to `.env` in the repository root.
-2. Fill in secrets (JWT, email, MongoDB credentials, etc.) and adjust domains, ports, and SMTP settings for your environment.
+2. Fill in runtime secrets (MongoDB credentials, JWT secrets, NextAuth secret, SMTP credentials, etc.) and adjust domains and URLs for your environment.
 3. Keep `.env` private—never commit it to source control.

 ## Networks
 - `edge_net` is an external bridge network managed by the centralized Nginx deployment.
 Confirm it exists with `docker network ls` on the VPS before starting this stack.
 - `finance-management_net` is defined by `docker-compose.yml` and marked `internal: true`, preventing direct inbound connections from the host or other containers outside this network.
-Docker Compose will create it automatically on the first `up`.
+Docker Compose creates it automatically on the first `up`.

 ## Running
 1. Ensure the shared `edge_net` already exists (`docker network create edge_net` should **not** be run here; the edge stack owns it).